 The highly refined nature of these foods makes them easier for the body to digest.
 This, in turn, leads to fluctuations in your blood sugar and insulin levels.

 Over time, these fluctuations prime your body to become less sensitive to insulin.

-To avoid these complications, don’t use bulking as an excuse to binge eat.
-Instead, choose nutrient-dense foods that you can eat during the cutting phase as well.
+To avoid these complications, don’t use bulking as an excuse to pig out.
+Instead, choose nutrient-dense foods that you can eat during a cutting phase diet as well.
 By doing so, you provide your body with the optimum levels of fuel it needs to pack on the muscle.

 Another potential risk is that the bad eating habits you pick up during bulking may be difficult to break.
 For example, you may develop a taste for high-sugar or highly refined foods.

 When putting together a bodybuilding meal plan, aim for a whole food-based diet rather than one that centers on highly processed foods.
 Include healthy, slow-release carbohydrates like:

 - Whole grain pasta

 The following proteins should enable you to build muscle quickly:

 Which Foods Are Off the Menu?